sarahromanes/genDA/README.md

 Overview
 --------

 **genDA** is a Discriminant Analysis (DA) algorithm capable for use in multi-distributional response data - generalising the capabilities of DA beyond Gaussian response.
 It utilises *Generalised Linear Latent Variable Models (GLLVMs)* to capture the covariance structure between the different response types and provide an efficient classifier for such datasets.
-This package leverages the highly resourecful [TMB](https://github.com/kaskr/adcomp/wiki) package for fast and accurate gradient calculation in `C++`.
+This package leverages the highly resourceful [TMB](https://github.com/kaskr/adcomp/wiki) package for fast and accurate gradient calculation in `C++`.

 This package is part of a suite of discriminant analysis packages we have authored for large-scale/complex datasets.
 See also our package [multiDA](https://github.com/sarahromanes/multiDA), a statistical ML method for high dimensional, Gaussian data, with feature selection.